December 12, 2022

 Bromfield's perpetually irate boss, Robert Osterloh, an auto-shyster of the first order, is savvy enough to know his clientele.
 He blasts him for wasting time with a high-class dame who has no interest in used cars.
 Bromfield is straddling the unemployment fence at this point.
 Enter Ralph Clanton, who appears to be interested in an old MG roadster for only $700.
 But “Honest John” Bromfield tells him it was used on the racing circuit, has been rolled three times and will be nothing but trouble, in the hopes of getting him into a more expensive car.
 Clanton appreciates his honesty but drives away.
 Wanting to unload the dumpster roadster—and on his last nerve—Osterloh fires Bromfield.
 Clanton re-enters the picture by calling straight-arrow Bromfield about working for his own dealerships.
 The whole MG thing was just a test as was Lansing's coy attitude to open the film.
 As soon as Bromfield discovers the hot car racket, he walks out.

 But the salesman and his devoted wife suddenly have an urgent financial dilemma thrust upon them when their ill son needs surgery.
 Caught between a rock and a hard place, Clanton accepts Bromfield's decision to return just as the always authentic Dabbs Greer enters the film.
 The detective asks the salesman to keep an eye out for any suspicious cars.
 Later that night, a shipment of hot cars is unloaded onto the lot and in near panic, the semi-drivera real hep cattells Bromfield, “Cut the [dealership] lights, man!”
 The next day, Greer returns to look at a Chrysler, one of the hot cars yet to be moved behind the dealership.
 Bromfield's initial fear is unfounded because the detective simply wants to buy the car as an anniversary gift for his wifeshe always liked Chryslers.
 Greer and his wife return, ready to sign on the dotted line.
 Bromfield is well aware the hot car will not remain a secret very long.
 In hopes of dissuading Greer, he tries a couple of stalling tactics then suddenly requires a larger down payment.
-Clanton's operative finally shows up with a pre-arranged sales receipt for the (formerly known as a used car) pre-owned car.
+Clanton's operative finally shows up with a pre-arranged sales receipt for the car.
 Greer is very suspicious and unhappy with the last-minute flip-flop with pointed comments leveled at Bromfield.
-The detective is intimidatingtoo intimidating for the hot car henchman, who shortens Greer's script.
+The detective is too intimidating for the hot car henchman, who shortens Greer's script.

 Two police officers want to question Bromfield about the murder but he cannot be found at home.
 When he does return, his wife pleads with him to tell the truth.
 The three men pay Lansing a visit and she denies ever meeting Bromfield yet he can prove they met.
 While in another room, he describes her bedroom furnishingsahemwhich have suddenly been “renovated.”
 Now a legit suspect, the salesman has an easy escape with the intent of tracking down the assassin.
 It leads to an exciting and authentic roller coaster climax at Ocean Park Pier in Santa Monica.
-The two men receive and give punches while they are filmed from a coaster car in front of them.
+The two men receive and give punches while being filmed from a coaster car in front of them.
 Quite a ride for the viewer.
 Jockeying for position, the henchman is thrown during a high-speed loop.
 Also thrown for a loop are Clanton and Lansing, who have been on law enforcement's radar for some time.

 Notes: Bel-Air Productions was a joint venture between the director, Koch, and the independent producer Aubrey Schenck.
 These low-budget productions were all distributed through United Artists.
 Bel-Air usually offered realism on the cinematography front with its location filming.
 This movie is an eyeful for the automotive historian as it was filmed at Big John's and Johnny O'Toole's used car dealerships in Culver City, California.
 The film thanks both for their cooperation with an ending acknowledgment.